-- the applicant submits more than one application. - an application has not been submitted via the OLS.
-No hardcopies or email forms will be accepted; - an application is late or otherwise submitted subsequent to the advertised applicant closing date of 16.00 (GMT), 11th February 2015; - an application does not have all the required participant forms (Academic Supervisor, Employment Mentor and two Referee forms) completed in full and submitted via the OLS by the deadline of 16.00 (GMT), 18th February 2015.
-No hardcopies or email forms will be accepted; - an application is incomplete (e.g. does not have all documents requested); - an application exceeds the word limits; - an application includes sections that are incomplete; - an application includes additional materials other than those requested: - an application includes materials in a format other than as requested (e.g. PDF format should be used); - the research project as proposed in the application form has previously been funded in full or in part by the Council or by another Funding Agency/Department; - the application is not endorsed by the applicant's institution, by the Vice-President/Dean of Research, or by their authorised nominees (to be authorised by the VP/Dean of Research only) via the OLS only by the deadline of 16.00 (GMT), 25th February 2015; - · canvassing on behalf of applicants occurs.
+- the applicant submits more than one application; - an application has not been submitted via the online system (OLS).
+No hardcopies or email forms will be accepted; - an application is late or otherwise submitted subsequent to the advertised applicant closing date of 16.00 (Irish Time) 28 February 2019: - an application does not have all the required participant forms (Supervisor and two Referee forms and Enterprise Mentor form) completed in full and submitted via the OLS by the deadline of 16.00 (Irish Time) 7 March 2019: - an application is incomplete (e.g. does not have all documents requested); - an application exceeds the word limits; - an application includes sections that are incomplete; - an application includes additional materials other than those requested; - an application includes materials in a format other than as requested (e.g. PDF format should be used for supplementary materials); - the research project as proposed in the application form has previously been funded in full or in part by the Council or by another Funding Agency/Department - The application is not endorsed by the applicant's institution, by the Vice- President/Dean of Research, or by their authorised nominees (to be authorised by the VP/Dean of Research only) via the OLS only by the deadline of 16.00 (Irish Time) 14 March 2019: - canvassing on behalf of applicants occurs.

-4. THINKING ABOUT APPLYING
+4. APPLYING

-Applications in Irish or English Language
+Applications in either Irish or English

-Applications will be accepted in either the Irish of English language.
+Applications will be accepted in either the Irish or the English Language only.
 In order to facilitate evaluation by the International Assessment Board in English, applicants submitting Irish language applications are invited to submit an English language translation of their application.
-Should an English translation not be provided by an Applicant, the Council will provide a translation to the International Assessment Board.
+Should an English translation not be provided by an applicant, the Council will provide a translation to the International Assessment Board.

-Contact your Research Office (RO)
+Contact your Research Office

-In the first instance, you should contact the Research Office (i.e. the office of the Vice-President/Dean of Research/Head of Development as applicable in your proposed institution for information and clarification on the call.
+For reasons of transparency and fairness for all applicants, the Council will not enter into written or telephone correspondence with any individual applicant.
+In particular, the Council will not be in a position to review any eligibility issues.
+In the first instance, you should contact the Research Office (i.e. the office of the Vice- President/Dean of Research/Head of Development as applicable in your proposed institution) for information and clarification on the call.
 The Research Office (RO) will have to endorse your application once you have submitted it, so it is highly recommended that applicants contact them well in advance of submitting an application.
-There are a number of things that the RO will have to check in the application form prior to endorsing your application.
+There are a number of things that the RO will check in the application form prior to endorsing.